emily0906/Togo/README.md

-# HCI Project of Group 31
+# TO GO ordering food system